 4. Leverage Makes It Worse

 Forex trading is highly leveraged.
 Martingale plus leverage is a dangerous combination.
-It amplifies both profits and losses, often leading to catastrophic drawdowns.
+It amplifies both profits and losses, and often leads to catastrophic drawdowns.

 When (If Ever) Martingale Could Work